 What is IVF?

-IVF is abbreviated form of in-vitro fertilisation which means sperm and egg (fertilize) meet up in laboratory.
-We take out eggs from woman’s ovaries and make them fertilize with sperms in ivf lab.
+IVF is an abbreviated form of in-vitro fertilization which means sperm and egg (fertilize) meet up in the laboratory.
+We take out eggs from woman’s ovaries and make them fertilize with sperms in the IVF lab.
 This way embryos are formed some of which are transferred into the uterus while some can be kept frozen for future use.

 When do you need to undergo IVF?

-In women with blocked tubes, severe endometriosis, advanced age, poor ovarian reserve, low AMH and unexplained infertility, IVF is a boon to achieve pregnancy.
-IVF is also needed for conception if male partner has some problems like low sperm count, poor motility of sperms or morphologically abnormal sperms etc.
+In women with blocked tubes, severe endometriosis, advanced age, poor ovarian reserve, low AMH and unexplained infertility, IVF process is a boon to achieve pregnancy.
+IVF is also needed for conception if the male partner has some problems like low sperm count, poor motility of sperms or morphologically abnormal sperms, etc.